lartpang/PySODMetrics/readme.md

 Your improvements and suggestions are welcome.

+### Related Projects

+* A Python-based salient object detection and video object segmentation evaluation toolbox. <https://github.com/lartpang/Py-SOD-VOS-EvalToolkit>

 ## TODO List

 * [X] Speed up the calculation of Emeasure.
-* [ ] Add the necessary documentation for different functions.
+* [X] Add the necessary documentation for different functions.

 ## Compared with Matlab Code from Fan <https://github.com/DengPingFan/CODToolbox>